Walking your dog in the dark

 Cats and fireworks

 It’s that time of year again; cosying around a bonfire, gazing up at the bursts of colour in the night sky and waving sparklers through the air.
-Whether it’s Bonfire Night, New Year’s Eve, or any other special occasion, there’s something absolutely magical about fireworks.
+Whether it’s Bonfire Night, New Year’s Eve, or any other special occasion, fireworks are magical.

 However, the loud noises and flashing lights can be terrifying for our cats.
-Luckily, there are a few things you can do to try and minimise their stress levels during these celebrations.
-This guide includes some of our best tips to help your relax cat this firework season.
+Luckily, there are a few things you can do to help minimise their stress levels during these celebrations.
+This guide includes some of our best tips to help your cat keep calm this firework season.

 Why are some cats scared of fireworks?

-Simply put, cats associate loud noises with danger.
+Simply put, cats often associate loud noises with danger.
 And fireworks can be very loud.
-That coupled with the constant flashing can set your cat off into a panic.
+That, coupled with the constant flashing, can cause your cat to panic.

 How to prepare your cat for fireworks